shivannis/xandr-docs-public/xandr-docs/articles/monetize/offline-conversion-attribution.md

 ---
 title: Microsoft Monetize - Offline Conversion Attribution
-description: The article defines Offline Conversion Attribution. ms.date: 10/28/2023
+description: The artcile helps you to know Offline Conversion Attribution that shifts all data processing for conversion tracking to their warehouse. ms.date: 10/28/2023
 ---